JohnSnowLabs/spark-nlp/python/README.md

 import sparknlp

 # Start SparkSession with Spark NLP
-# start() functions has 5 parameters: gpu, spark23, spark24, spark32, and memory
+# start() functions has 3 parameters: gpu, m1, and memory
 # sparknlp.start(gpu=True) will start the session with GPU support
-# sparknlp.start(spark23=True) is when you have Apache Spark 2.3.x installed
-# sparknlp.start(spark24=True) is when you have Apache Spark 2.4.x installed
-# sparknlp.start(spark32=True) is when you have Apache Spark 3.2.x installed
+# sparknlp.start(m1=True) will start the session with macOS M1 support
 # sparknlp.start(memory="16G") to change the default driver memory in SparkSession
 spark = sparknlp.start()